Brixham: Maritime

 Smuggling was more profitable than fishing, but if the men were caught, they were hanged.
 There are many legends about the local gangs and how they evaded the Revenue men.
 One humorous poem describes how a notorious local character, Bob Elliott ("Resurrection Bob"), could not run away because he had gout and hid in a coffin.
 Another villain was caught in possession but evaded capture by pretending to be the Devil, rising out of the morning mists.
 On another occasion when there was a cholera epidemic, some Brixham smugglers drove their cargo up from the beach in a hearse, accompanied by a bevy of supposed mourners following the cortege drawn by horses with muffled hooves.

 The town's outer harbour is protected by a long breakwater, useful for sea angling.
 In winter, this is a site for purple sandpiper birds.

-To the south of Brixham, and sheltering the southern side of its harbour, lies the coastal headland of Berry Head with a lighthouse, Iron Age fort and national nature reserve.
+To the east of Brixham, and sheltering its harbour, lies the coastal headland of Berry Head with a lighthouse, Iron Age fort and national nature reserve.